Associate Professor in the School of Computing and Faculty of Engineering

 (make an apointment via email or WhatsApp/SMS)

-Email: replace "www." in this URL by "henz@" and of course remove anything from / onwards
+Email: replace "http://www." in this URL by "henz@" and you're really close

 My research spans